vilmibm/vilmibm/README.md

 - [ ] See an appropriately significant feature for enterprise-web through its initial planning phase
 - [ ] Write at least two team post announcements
 - [ ] Attend a Ruby and/or Rails conference
+- [ ] Ensure that dev environment has maintained parity with osx environment

 ### Recurring